Schema-Overseer/schema-overseer-local/README.md

 There are different ways to do the file structure, we recommend one of the following:

-- Minimal - start with this one when you are still figuring out the best way to work with schema;
+- Minimal — start with this one, when you are still figuring out the best way to work
-- Expanded builders - useful for the case with lots of code for each builder;
+- Expanded builders — useful for the case with lots of code for each builder
-- Detached output - useful for for the case, when the output is a big or complex entity.
+- Detached output — useful for the case, when the output is a big or complex entity

 <table><tr><td valign="top">
 Minimal